MichaelCade/Homelab/talos-metal/readme.md

 ![](Picture2.jpg)

-There are some current upgrade plans

-- Upgrade all nodes to 32GB RAM

 ## Current State / Update

 We have a 5 node (3 x Control Plane)(2 x Worker node) cluster running Talos Linux with configuration file in this folder.
 This Readme is so that I can remember how to start from scratch and help anyone else that stumbles across said readme to do the same in their homelab environment.

-A 5 node cluster with the OS being installed on the SSD drives, the nvme drives will be used in a CEPH cluster later on down the line.
+A 5 node cluster with the OS being installed on the SSD drives, the nvme drives will be used in a CEPH cluster.

 I also have a shared NAS device which will be used by the cluster with the (CSI-Driver-NFS)[https://github.com/kubernetes-csi/csi-driver-nfs?tab=readme-ov-file] Details and process shared below.

-To Do list
+To Do list (as of 28th Feb 2024)
+- Acquire Hardware [✔️]
+- Talos Configuration [✔️]
+- Cilium CNI [✔️]
+- Cilium IPAM
-- CEPH Cluster
+- CEPH Cluster [✔️]
+- Kasten K10
+- Kubevirt
+- Cert-Manager

+The above list and order may need to change but for now this is part of the learning curve, the overall goal is to leverage Kargo (Project Listed Below) for the automation of this.

 ## Getting Started